cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![jwt-attacks-3-12](/assets/images/2022-06-18-jwt-attacks/3-12.png)

-13. Repace the JWT token with the one previously generated on [jwt.io](http://jwt.io) and send the request, you’ll get a code 200
+13. Repace the JWT token with the one previously generated on [jwt.io](http://jwt.io) and send the reset, you’ll get a code 200

     ![jwt-attacks-3-13](/assets/images/2022-06-18-jwt-attacks/3-13.png)